Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 Lifetimes are pretty much what makes Rust Rust.

-Easy concurrency, straightforward memory allocation, and overall data safety would not be at all possible without explicit lifetimes.
+Easy concurrency, straightforward memory allocation, and overall data safety would not be possible without explicit lifetimes.

 But they are also tricky, and this is aimed at helping people understand the concepts and syntax.